A sales funnel helps you follow your customer journey stages from discovery and consideration all the way to purchase.

 You can use sales funnel metrics as a guide to improve the weaker points in your funnel and to find and reinforce your strengths.
 Touchpoint-level data from funnel metrics can help with forecasting as well.

-Digital marketers can use these metrics to obtain clear KPIs (key performance indicators) that help understand how successful investments in and customer relationship management are.
+Digital marketers can use these metrics to obtain clear KPIs (key performance indicators) that help understand how successful investments in communication tools and customer relationship management are.

-Whether you use a or a paid one, there are lots of software options that can help you measure the efficacy of your sales funnels.
+Whether you use a free e-commerce platform or a paid one, there are lots of software options that can help you measure the efficacy of your sales funnels.
 The following metrics are the ones you need to pay the most attention to.

 1. Traffic metrics